 The greenhouse effect

 The types of radiation transfer and nature of the greenhouse effect are explained in detail in lesson 1.
 Here, an overview is included in the context of climate change.
 The Sun emits energy in the form of visible light and ultra-violet (UV) radiation, which travels towards the Earth.
-Some of this energy is absorbed by the atmosphere and some is reflected by the clouds back into space.
+Some of this energy is absorbed by the atmosphere, and some are reflected by the clouds back into space.
 The rest heats the Earth’s surface.
 The Earth is much cooler than the Sun and re-radiates this heat as infra-red (IR) radiation.
 Some of this IR radiation is trapped by greenhouse gases in the atmosphere, making the Earth warmer than it would be without an atmosphere.
 This is called the greenhouse effect.

 The enhanced greenhouse effect

 Increasing the concentrations of the greenhouse gases will make the natural greenhouse effect more powerful.
 Some of humanity’s activities have resulted in an increase in the number of greenhouse gases in the atmosphere.
 These extra greenhouse gases are trapping more of the heat trying to escape from the Earth, and this is causing the atmosphere, and consequently, the Earth’s surface, to heat up.
 So what is commonly called the greenhouse effect is the increase of the natural greenhouse effect due to human pollution, and should be called the “enhanced” greenhouse effect?